 1. Only one piece may be entered per category.

-2. Entries must have one dimension (either height or width) of at least one metre (this does not apply to Miniature, Quilt Creations, Young Quilter, Schools or Fine Art Quilt Masters).
+2. Entries must have one dimension (either height or width) of at least one metre (this does not apply to Miniature, Quilt Creations, Young Quilter, Schools or Fine Art Quilt Masters) and no side (either height or width) can exceed three metres.
 All quilts must conform to any size constraints imposed by their category.

 The Organisers’ standard quilt frames can accommodate quilts up to 179cm wide by 230cm high; larger quilts can be hung on a wall.
 Please ensure accurate dimensions are provided on the entry form.